 With the management team in place, the transition has gone smoothly, according to McGrath.
-The bank's name was officially changed in November 2006 and it had planned on moving to its new headquarters just off Interstate 5 near Carmel Valley in December.
+The bank's name was officially changed in November 2006 and it plans on moving to its new headquarters just off the interstate 5 freeway near Carmel Valley by December.

 "We feel like we've had 18 months of very dramatic change," McGrath said from behind his desk in the bank's temporary headquarters in UTC.